Monday, August 10, 2020

 Starring: Matthew McConaughey, Marisa Tomei, William H. Macy, Ryan Phillippe, John Leguizamo, Bryan Cranston, Frances Fisher, Laurence Mason, Josh Lucas, Shea Whigham, Michael Pena

 Mick Haller (McConaughey) is a special type of ambulance chaser.
-His office is the back seat of his Lincoln driven by his chauffeur (Mason), and he is street-smart, connected, and deals only in cash.
+His office is the back seat of his Lincoln driven by his chauffeur Earl (Mason).
+He is street-smart, connected, and deals only in cash.
 A motorcycle gang has him on retainer.
 But he has a heart and a conscience on occasion, and he still feels guilty about a innocent client (Pena) he talked into a plea bargain for a murder he didn't commit.
-Now comes along a client more affluent than he is used to: Louis Roulet (Phillippe), a young man from a wealthy Beverly Hills family accused of assaulting a prostitute.
+A client more affluent than Mick is used to comes along in Louis Roulet (Phillippe), a young man from a wealthy Beverly Hills family accused of assaulting a prostitute.
 Louis insists he is innocent, and Mick takes the case, much to his detriment later on.
-Louis isn't what he seems, and may in some way be connected to the case which landed his former client in prison.
+Louis requested Mick to be his attorney, but he isn't what he seems, and may be materially connected to the case which landed his former client in prison.
 Could the normally smart and cynical Mick have been bamboozled?
 One character tells Mick, "You have one client in prison for what your other client did."

 The Lincoln Lawyer is a slick legal procedural with McConaughey in top form doing what he does best: Playing the oily, charming slickster who knows the angles and the score.
 Mick can wheel and deal with the best of them and doesn't mind stomping on a few toes to get there.
 But Louis soon presents a problem he can't simply talk his way out of, and he goes into high gear hatching a scheme to deal with Louis and his innocent former client in one fell swoop.
 It won't be easy, because Louis is dastardly and heartless, and knows he has Mick by the balls.